ErikOSorensen/StatsOkonomen/content/post/2025-05-20-methods-camp-for-new-phd-students-august-2025/index.md

 tags: []
 ---

-Methods Camp is a two-week intensive course to get all incoming PhD students in economics to ensure that everyone are familiar with some technical tools before the main courses start.
-There are two week-long and separate parts: The first deals with general mathematical tools: Calculus, Analysis, and Linear Algebra.
-The second part is more specific and deals with probability and statistics.
+Methods Camp is a two-week intensive course designed to prepare all incoming PhD students in Economics by ensuring a solid foundation in essential technical tools before the main coursework begins.

+The camp is divided into two one-week modules:

+- The first module deals with general mathematical tools: Calculus, Analysis, and Linear Algebra.
+- The second module is more specific and deals with probability and statistics.

 Participation in the Methods Camp is voluntary, but all PhD students at the Economics Department are expected to sit a 90 minutes exam on the probability/statistics part on TBA in order to evaluate if some further tutoring is necessary.
 One A4 sheet of paper with notes is allowed.

+Participation is voluntary, but all new PhD students in the Economics Department are expected to sit a 90-minute exam on the Probability and Statistics part (date TBA).
+This exam helps assess whether additional tutoring might be beneficial.
+You are allowed to bring one A4 sheet of notes to the exam.

 If you plan to take part in this course, please [fill out this brief survey](https://forms.gle/3D8zrEMTZoJGujAVA) such that we know a bit about how many students there will be and something about your background.
 Looking forward